Which describes your research need?

 If you know you want to work in a smaller firm, your online search methods may have to be more indirect.
 You might search by geography and type of practice, then research the particular firms and attorneys you come up with to find out how many attorneys are in the firm.
 Martindale.com is the only database which includes smaller firms (down to solo practitioners).
 The version available through LexisNexis allows finer-grained searches (e.g., all firms in a region with between three and five attorneys).

 Some resources, such as a firm’s own website or the NALP directory offer you information about firm culture supplied by employers themselves.
 However, you will also want to review such “inside” information as you can.
 Evaluations by Boalt students of their summer experiences are available through the b-Line.
 Click on “Profile” on the main menu, then on the “Evaluations” tab, and then on the “Search” tab.

 Of course, direct contact with someone working at a firm, or a firm similar to the one you are interested in, is highly useful for getting a sense of what it is like to work there.
-The CDO posts a listing of where recent grads are not working on our OCI web page around mid-June each year.
+The CDO posts a listing of where recent grads are working on our OCI web page around mid-June each year.

 The employer information supplied in the NALP Directory includes salary, bonus and benefits information.
 NALP also publishes various salary surveys, which include smaller as well as larger employers, and are available in the CDO library.